AdobeXD/design-system-package-dsp/README.md

 # Design System Package (DSP) Documentation
-> *DSP is an open-format folder-structure created to help teams share Design System information across tools*
+> *DSP is a new open-format folder-structure created to help teams share Design System information across tools.*

 This document describes the Design System Package (DSP) structure, including details of how each internal file or folder should be used.

 ## Package Format

-A Design System Package (DSP) is a folder containing subfolders with assets and JSON files that represent Design System information relevant to developers:
+A Design System Package (DSP) is a folder containing subfolders with assets and JSON files that represent Design System information:
 * Documentation Pages (e.g. Introduction, Principles)
 * Agnostic Design Tokens as color, size, custom and aliases
-* Collections of tokens, such fonts (Typography)
+* Collections of tokens, such as fonts (Typography)
 * Component Documentation (Markdown sections, code snippets, etc)

 [Download a DSP folder example](https://www.dropbox.com/s/rg49izd2i4yac2g/sample-dsp.zip?dl=0)